 Distances | |

-City centre | 0.4 km |
+City centre | 0.4km |

-Airport | 26 km to domestic and international airport |
+Airport | 26 km (Domestic and International airport) |

 Contact info | |

-Visiting address | Hafnargata 44 710 Seyðisfjörður |
+Visiting address | Hafnargata 44, 710 Seyðisfjörður |

-Contact person | Aðalheiður Borgþórsdóttir marketing & development manager |
+Contact person | Björn INgimarsson |

 Website | www.seydisfjordurport.is |